ADHD shows an aberrant response to expected reward as well as to received reward.

 -

-Nucleus accumbens nucleus: markedly increased dopaminergic response
+Nucleus accumbens core: significantly increased dopaminergic response

 -

 3.2.
-Increase tonic extracellular dopamine by varicosities?
+Increase in tonic extracellular dopamine due to varicosities?

 The mesolimbic dopamine projection sent from the VTA to the nucleus accumbens encodes reward prediction errors.
 These are important as learning signals for behavioral adaptation.

-In contrast, the firing rate of dopamine neurons in the VTA does not correlate with reward expectancy but with transient, error-like responses to unexpected cues, thus encoding reward prediction errors.
+In contrast, the firing rate of dopamine neurons in the VTA does not correlate with reward expectancy, but with transient, error-like responses to unexpected cues, thus encoding reward prediction errors.